 - Are you okay with having a guest?

-Have you ever had a guest that overstayed their welcome?
+Have you ever had an overnight guest who overstayed their welcome?
 How did you handle it?
+Share your experience in the comments section below.